orielkeza/student-grading-system/README.md

 I also spent too long trying to design multiple files to draw from, then one unified file format before landing on the approach of having `all.txt` as the main source to load from and generating the specialized view files on demand.

-I often overcomplicated things but found that often times the simpler answer was usually the best way to go about it.
+I overcomplicated things but found that often times the simpler answer was usually the best way to go about it.

 ---

 ## Planned Improvements

-- Fix update functions to reinsert nodes into the correct bucket
 - Add duplicate checking to all `add*` functions
 - Add ID generation so names don't need to be globally unique
 - Build the interactive terminal menu (teacher/student/course registration flows)